ctyfang/amz-targetless-cal/README.md

 ```
 python calibrate.py --dir data/0928-KITTI-dataset/ --calibration_method automatic
 ```
-For manual mode, click the feature in camera image and intensity image, confirm the selection with `Y`, and finish selection with `Q`
+For manual mode, click the feature in camera image and intensity image, confirm the selection with `y`, and finish selection with `q`

 The calibration result is then displayed in the consol after the algorithm has converged.
 Example:
 ```